siren-js/spec-extensions/README.md

 #### `checked`

 The [checkedness] of the radio button.
-The value MUST be a boolean, and it defaults to `false`.
+This property MUST be a boolean, and it defaults to `false`.

 [checkedness]: https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#concept-fe-checked

 #### `disabled`

 Indicates that the radio button cannot be selected (i.e., `checked` cannot be `true`).
-This property's value MUST be a boolean, and its default is `false`.
+This property is OPTIONAL, it MUST be a boolean, and its default value is `false`.

 #### `title`

 Textual annotation of the radio button.
 Clients can use this as a label for the radio button.
-Use of this property is RECOMMENDED.
+This property MUST be a string.
+This property is OPTIONAL, but including it is RECOMMENDED to avoid "blank" radio buttons when rendering to a UI.

 #### `value`

 The value assigned to the radio button.
-The value defaults to `"on"` in accordance with the HTML5 specification (see step 5.7 of [constructing the entry list][ctel] algorithm).
-This property is OPTIONAL.
+This property is OPTIONAL and its default value is `"on"`, which is in accordance with the HTML5 specification (see step 5.7 of the [constructing the entry list][ctel] algorithm).

 [ctel]: https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#constructing-form-data-set